Framing Britney Spears: Spears's reaction

 On March 30, 2021, Spears wrote about her feelings about the documentary on Instagram.
 While she admitted she did not watch it in full, she said from the parts she did see "I was embarrassed by the light they put me in...
 I cried for two weeks and well ....
 I still cry sometimes!!!![sic]".
 Spears further specified in an Instagram post later in July that she "didn't like the way the documentaries bring up humiliating moments from the past".
-However, fans remain skeptical on whether Spears posted the caption or not following claims by her former makeup artist, Billy Brasfield, that she did not control her social media accounts.

 International broadcast

 Outside the United States, the documentary is distributed by Red Arrow Studios, parent company of co-producer Left/Right Productions.

 Follow-ups

 On September 24, 2021, FX aired the follow-up documentary Controlling Britney Spears, being simultaneously added for streaming by Hulu.
 It was also created by The New York Times and made by the same creators of Framing Britney Spears, as part of The New York Times Presents series.
 Its initial broadcast on FX earned 197,000 same-day viewers.
 At the 74th Primetime Emmy Awards, it received a nomination for the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special.

-Left/Right was revealed on April 26, 2021, to be developing a documentary on the Super Bowl XXXVIII halftime show controversy in which Timberlake partially exposed R&B singer Janet Jackson's breast at the end of the halftime show.
-The New York Times reportedly reunited with Left/Right on the documentary, and FX and sister service Hulu distributed it on linear television and streaming, respectively.
-The documentary, Malfunction: The Dressing Down of Janet Jackson, premiered on November 19, 2021, nine months after Framing Britney Spears.